 Because participants are receiving the stream from Zoom and not broadcasting video images back, the connectivity requirements are minimal.
 A minimum of 150kbps (kilobytes per second) is required to participate in a video webinar, and this can be wired or wireless.
 Given typical home internet connections or personal WiFi access, these requirements are quite low.
 For example, it is recommended that a 3000kbps (or 3mbps, megabytes per second) connection be used to stream a movie on Netflix.
 A typical WiFi hotspot on a typical cell phone is 20-30mbps, thus any standard internet connection should allow for uninterrupted participation in the webinar.
 See https://www.speedtest.net/ to evaluate your own connection speed.
 Note that a typical source of connectivity problems in the home is linking the device to the WiFi broadcast unit, so be certain your device is has uninterrupted lines of site to the wireless modem; see, e.g., https://www.familyhandyman.com/smart-homeowner/9-simple-tips-for-faster-wi-fi/

 Live-stream lectures typically begin at 9:00 a.m.
 Eastern Time (US), but this varies by workshop.
 Be sure to note when a given workshop begins as described in the class-specific pages.
 Following the lectures, computer demonstrations will be provided until 5:00 p.m.
 Eastern Time (US).
 There will be 10-15 minute morning and afternoon breaks and a one hour lunch break, the exact times of which are determined during lecture.
 Local time zones within which the participant is connected must be adjusted to correspond to Eastern Standard Time.

 Computer demonstrations will be conducted via separate "break out" Zoom meetings at the end of each day

 We are not able to offer consulting services with our training seminars.

-The live-stream does not have DVR-like controls and thus cannot be paused or rewound during the session itself.
-However, full recordings of the live-stream will be temporarily available to all participants for at least two weeks following the completion of the workshop.
-The recordings cannot be saved by the participant and will not be available after the viewing period.
+The livestream does not have DVR-like controls and thus cannot be paused or rewound during the session itself.
+However, full recordings of the live-stream will be available to all participants for 6 months following the completion of the workshop.
+The recordings cannot be saved by the participant and will not be available after the 6 month period.